Building Permit Questions

 4. In the City of Burlingame, the maximum lot coverage is 40% for single family lots.

-The following are some works exempt from permit per 2022 California Building Code (CBC).
-Please note that individual city may have their own interpretation & variation of the CBC.
+Please note individual city may have their interpretation & variation of the California Building Code.

 1. One-story detached accessory buildings used as tool and storage sheds, workshops, playhouses and similar uses, provided the floor area is not greater than 120 s.f.
 I suggest that if the structure has a roof overhang, then, the projected roof area shall not be greater than 120 s.f.